Easy Sweet & Sour Chicken

 Ingredients you’ll need:

-• You’ll need chicken breast and because seasoning your protein is important (don’t just rely on the sauce for the flavor), you’ll also need black pepper, tarragon, ground ginger, garlic powder, and Himalayan pink salt.
+• You’ll need four chicken breasts and because seasoning your protein is important (don’t just rely on the sauce for the flavor), you’ll also need black pepper, ground ginger, garlic powder, and sea salt.

 • This recipe uses a “seasoned” all-purpose flour to coat the chicken lightly.
-So, in addition to the flour, you’ll need Himalayan pink salt, black pepper, and garlic powder.
-And one egg is used as a binder for the coating.
+So, in addition to the flour, you’ll need sea salt, black pepper, and garlic powder.
+Eggs are used as a binder for the coating.

-• And for that deliciously sticky sweet and sour glaze, you’ll combine apple cider vinegar, brown sugar, ketchup, pineapple juice, soy sauce, vegan oyster sauce, rice vinegar, green bell peppers, red bell peppers, yellow bell peppers, cornstarch, water, minced garlic, ground ginger, Himalayan pink salt, and garlic powder.
+• And for that deliciously sticky sweet and sour glaze, you’ll combine apple cider vinegar, white vinegar, brown sugar, ketchup, pineapple juice, soy sauce, green bell peppers, red bell peppers, cornstarch, water, minced garlic, ground ginger, sea salt, and garlic powder.
+(The cornstarch in the sauce thickens as it cooks, making a perfect coating for the chicken.)

 two bowls of sweet and sour chicken with rice